sbocce/dsmc/README.md

 *TODO 2*: implement some function that may compute and extract values from
           the cells

+*TODO 3*: implement a better wall bouncing!
+MAXWELL MODEL for example.
+Mine
+          is too naive I guess..

-*TODO 3*: input file reader.
+*TODO 4*: input file reader.
 Insert argc, argv[] and pass the filename to
           the solver's constructor.
 In the solver::initialize() function call the file_reader and pick required values.

+*TODO 5*: implement collisions.
+Take a look at Handbook of Fluid Dynamics,
+          by Johnson.
+Has a chapter about it.
+Seems very practical.

 **FUTURE WORK and NOTES FOR ME**